vickailiu/xapi-seriousgames/README.md

 The game developer are required to share **list of objects and corresponding actions**, and **game score logic** for review.

+**For games that has their own logging format, equivalent information (object type, and result) are required.
+If it is difficult to include JSON string, mapping (e.g., key mapping from index to values about result) are required as supplementary document.**

 # Serious Games Interactions Model

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->